joepv/joepv.github.io/_pages/wakeup.md

 #### Check for motion and if alarm is not armed

-First I want to check if there is motion and if the alarm is _not_ armed with the line
+First I want to check if there is motion and if the alarm is _not_ armed with the line:

 ```lua
 if tonumber(fibaro:getValue(158, "value")) > 0 and tonumber(fibaro:getValue(158, "armed")) == 0 then